Clock - Forestime Big Wooden Clock, Big, Natural Wood

 Pumping Schedule for Exclusive Pumping Moms

-If you need to add in more sessions, try setting up a cadence of pumping every x hours.
-Don’t forget to build time into your workday to take real breaks too—you need food, hydration, bathroom breaks and time to snuggle with your baby.
+If you need to add in more sessions, try setting up a cadence of pumping every few hours.
+Don’t forget to build time while you’re pumping at work to take real breaks too — you need food, hydration, bathroom breaks, and time to snuggle with your baby.

 For breastfeeding and pumping moms, decide ahead of time when you want to nurse and when you want to pump.
 We recommend nursing your baby before and after the workday and saving the breast pump for those busier hours.